Tucson-based Steff and the Articles are giving Phoenix fans a first listen of their new album, Timekeeper, ahead of its September 15 release.

 This includes themes like accomplishing goals (or when to just give up on them), how long to wait around for a relationship to change, and how long love could possibly last.

-The album's first single, "Keep You Around," grappled with complex relationships, with the official video featuring Koeppen struggling to understand her partner's quirks.
+the official video featuring Koeppen struggling to understand her partner's quirks.

 "I realized, as I was trying to name the album, that I was my own 'timekeeper,' and that this anxiety I felt about what my personal timeline should look like was created by societal expectations as I perceived them," says Koeppen.